-Registered system planning data is the class of data This is the class of data which will be included in the connection agreement signed by both parties.
+Registered system planning data is the class of data which will be included in the connection agreement signed by both parties.
 It consists of the preliminary system planning data plus those items denoted in the attached schedules as Detailed Planning Data (D).
 The latter must be submitted by the Registered Participant in time for inclusion in the connection agreement.